espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Pathfinder Society Boons/AoA #148_ Boon A - Crystal Clear.md

 Your friendship with the elf ghost Talamira has unlocked the secrets of the ancient Crystal Keepers.
-You gain access to the [[PF2e Journals/Archetypes/Crystal Keeper|Crystal Keeper]] archetype and all associated feats.
+You gain access to the [[Crystal Keeper|Crystal Keeper]] archetype and all associated feats.

 *Source: *
 *OGL*